Review

 • Leather tap, character, or jazz shoes showing dry or cracked leather: neutral leather conditioner (Kiwi Neutral, Meltonian Neutral, or any neutral shoe cream) available at pharmacies and shoe stores.
 Apply sparingly with a cloth once per season.

 • Tap screws keep loosening: Loctite 243 (Blue) from any hardware store.
 Apply a small amount to the screw threads before re-seating.
-Check the tightness after the first class back: the lock may need one more pass.
+Check the tightness after the first class back.
+The lock may need one more pass.

 • Ballroom or Latin heel counter wearing down: heel caps from International Dance Shoes accessories or Move Dance ballroom accessories.
 Must match the heel diameter: measure before ordering.